wp-plugins/tabby-responsive-tabs/readme.txt

 1. On a desktop browser the content is displayed within tabs.
 2. When the browser width is below the size set in the media query, the tabs are replaced by an accordion.
+3. The basic print styles format the tab content appropriately for a printed document.

 == Changelog ==